neondatabase/postgresql_anonymizer/README.md

 different ways :

 * [Anonymous Dumps] : Simply export the masked data into an SQL file
-* [Static Masking] : Remove permamently the PII according to the rules
+* [Static Masking] : Remove permanently the PII according to the rules
 * [Dynamic Masking] : Hide PII only for the masked users

 In addition, various [Masking Functions] are available: randomization, faking,